 A “good” margin will vary depending on the industry.
 But, a higher percentage is always good as it shows that the company is easily paying its operating expenses.
 To determine a “good” margin, one must calculate the metric for several years and then use the average of those.

-How it Helps Analysts?
+How does it Help Analysts?

-It is used by analysts to compare companies of different sizes in different industries because it is shown as a percentage of revenue.
+Analysts use it to compare companies of different sizes in different industries because it is shown as a percentage of revenue.
 So, it helps in analyzing how much operating cash a company is generating with each dollar of revenue earned.

 For instance, if a small company has revenue of $100000 and an EBITDA margin of 10%.
 And, both numbers for a bigger company are $2000000 and 5%, respectively.
-In this case, it is clear that the smaller firm operates more efficiently, while the bigger firm focuses more on the volume.
+In this case, it is clear that the smaller firm operates more efficiently while, the bigger firm focuses more on the volume.

 Drawbacks of EBITDA Margin